kubos/kubos/docs/contribution-process.md

 # KubOS Contribution Process

-This is the workflow you should go through in order to create a complete a task to contribute to the KubOS project
+This is the workflow you should go through in order to create and complete a task to contribute to the KubOS project

 0. [Sign the CLA](#sign-the-cla)
 1. [Create a JIRA Issue](#create-a-jira-issue)